 Collaborate with the Development Team

 In Agile development, getting together with the development team is essential.
-Writing test cases in conjunction with the development team is necessary to guarantee that they comprehend the requirements and can execute the required modifications.
+Writing cases in conjunction with the development team is necessary to guarantee that they comprehend the requirements and can execute the required modifications.
 The development team can also provide feedback, ensuring that they cover all possible scenarios.

 Give Priorities to Test Cases